NordicSemiconductor/pc-nrfconnect-ble/README.md

     npm start

+## Firmware detection and programming

+When starting the application and opening an adapter, it will try to detect firmware version and upgrade the firmware if needed.
+In order for this to work, nRF Connect must be able to load nrfjprog libraries.
+If you see the message *Could not load nrfjprog DLL* in log at startup, then follow the steps below.

+### Windows

+Download and install the latest [nRF5x-Command-Line-Tools](https://www.nordicsemi.com/eng/nordic/Products/nRF51822/nRF5x-Command-Line-Tools-Win32/33444), and restart nRF Connect.
+The nrfjprog libraries will then be loaded from registry.

-### Additional step for Linux users
+### Linux and macOS

+nRF5x-Command-Line-Tools for Linux and macOS are included in the nrfjprog directory in this repository.
+In the nRF Connect release artifacts for Linux and macOS, these are set up automatically.
+However, during development this manual step is required:

+Linux:

+    tar xf nrfjprog/nRF5x-Command-Line-Tools_*_Linux-x86_64.tar --strip-components=2 -C node_modules/electron-prebuilt/dist

+macOS:

+    tar xf nrfjprog/nRF5x-Command-Line-Tools_*_OSX.tar --strip-components=2 -C node_modules/electron-prebuilt/dist

-The application needs to be able to load nrfjprog libraries.
-This is currently not working properly for Linux users.
-The temporary workaround for this is to put the nrfjprog libraries in the same directory as the electron binary in node_modules:
+This will put the nrfjprog libraries in the same directory as the electron binary in node_modules, so that the application finds them.

-    tar xf nrfjprog/nRF5x-Command-Line-Tools_8_5_0_Linux-x86_64.tar --strip-components=2 -C node_modules/electron-prebuilt/dist

 ## Working with appmodules